Posted On January 5, 2024

 Under AB 68, municipalities will be required to approve the following:

-To further remove barriers to the approval of ADU plans in California in 2023, various state laws prohibit local governments from imposing the following:
+To further remove barriers to the approval of ADU plans in California in 2024, various state laws still in effect prohibit local governments from imposing the following:

 Please note that this summary is based solely on the State Ordinance.
 Therefore, it is important to note that each City and County will release its own ADU rules and regulations in response to the new state laws.
 Some Cities and Counties may defer the effective date or challenge the state through legal channels in order to meet their own codes.
 Variations of these State rules will differ in each city and county.